-- shipbuilding industry.
-140 - Commerce should continue to apply facts available regarding the company's purchase of SPP Yulchon Energy's assets in the agency's final results.
+Commerce should apply AFA, or, at minimum, continue to apply facts available regarding the company's purchase of SPP Yulchon Energy's assets in the agency's final results.
+143

 Commerce Position: Hyundai Steel provided timely responses to Commerce's requests for a complete change-in-ownership appendix and CVD questionnaire for SPP Yulchon Energy.
-141 We verified Hyundai Steel's responses and found no discrepancies.
-142 Thus, we are relying on these responses, and not on facts available, for purposes of these final results.
+144 We verified Hyundai Steel's responses and found no discrepancies.
+145 Thus, we are relying on these responses, and not on facts available, for purposes of these final results.
 SPP Yulchon Energy did not receive any subsidies from the GOK that result in a measurable benefit for Hyundai Steel.
 Therefore, we find that the facts on the record do not give rise to the need for a change-in-ownership finding, rendering Nucor's argument about the GOK's role in the shipbuilding industry moot.
 Accordingly, we are no longer applying the 0.07 percent facts available rate to the information that was previously missing for SPP Yulchon Energy.